robertpeteuil/vault-installer/README.md

-# Vault Installer - Automated vault Installation
+# Installer for HashiCorp Vault - Automated Installation

 ## Automatically Download, Extract and Install Latest or Specific Version